nova-collective/andromeda/src/app/api/auth/README.md

 ### Authorization Guard

 `src/app/api/auth/guard.ts` exports `authorizeRequest`, a helper used by protected routes (e.g., users and groups APIs).
-It reads the JWT from the `token` cookie, validates it, and enforces permission-specific CRUD access using the `permissions` array embedded in the payload.
+It reads the bearer token from the `Authorization` header, validates it, and enforces permission-specific CRUD access using the `permissions` array embedded in the payload.